jesmithiv/jesmithiv.github.io/_posts/2016-04-24-outsmarting-the-smart-dash.md

 	defaults write 'Apple Global Domain' NSAutomaticDashSubstitutionEnabled 0

 This command turns off smart dashes, allowing you to preserve `--`, etc. in any document, but it allows smart quotes to continue functioning.
-Interestedly, System Preferences will show the smart dashes and smart quotes box *unchecked* after this change even though smart quotes still work.
+Interestingly, System Preferences will show the smart dashes and smart quotes box *unchecked* after this change even though smart quotes still work.

 For more on dash usage, see [The Punctation Guide](http://www.thepunctuationguide.com/em-dash.html).